 Property values - The total property value in a school district determines how much revenue the district is capable of raising from property taxes.
 Some school districts have very high property values, sometimes including utilities or industries.
 Others have low property values.
-The Illinois school finance formula is designed to equalize these differences in revenue capabilities among school districts in order to equalize educational opportunity for all children regardless of where they live.
+The Illinois school finance formula is designed to equalize these differ-

+A school board's ability to raise additional income beyond the state's guaranteed level depends heavily on the district's total property wealth ences in revenue capabilities among school districts in order to equalize educational opportunity for all children regardless of where they live.
 However, the formula is funded far below the actual cost of running schools, and a school board's ability to raise additional income beyond the state's guaranteed level depends heavily on the district's total "property wealth."

-(For more on the relationship between property wealth and equal educational opportunity, see Playing Fair with the Children of Illinois on page 20)
+(For more on the relationship between property wealth and equal educational opportunity, see Playing Fair with the Children of Illinois on page 12)